thisisamirv/loess-rs/README.md

 ## References

 - Cleveland, W.S.
 (1979).
-"Robust Locally Weighted Regression and Smoothing Scatterplots". *JASA*.
+"Robust Locally Weighted Regression and Smoothing Scatterplots". *Journal of the American Statistical Association*.
-- Cleveland, W.S.
-(1981).
-"LOWESS: A Program for Smoothing Scatterplots". *The American Statistician*.
+- Cleveland, W.S. & Devlin, S.J.
+(1988).
+"Locally Weighted Regression: An Approach to Regression Analysis by Local Fitting". *Journal of the American Statistical Association*.